 Do I need to use other libraries?

 MA students usually find it very helpful to use other libraries, especially for dissertation research.
-Semester students may find that the online SIA library has all they need.
+Semester students may find that the SIA library has all they need.

 How do I find out which libraries have the book I need?

 Can I use any academic library in London?